ernestas/SICP-study/lessons_learned/2-Building_Abstractions_with_Data.md

 ## 2.4 Multiple Representation for Abstract Data

+Data-abstraction barriers are powerful tools for controlling complexity.
+By isolating the underlying representations of data objects, we can divide the task of designing a large program into smaller tasks that can be performed separately.
+But this kind of data abstraction is not yet powerful enough, because it may not always make sense to speak of “the underlying representation” for a data object.

+So in addition to the data-abstraction barriers that isolate representation from use, we need abstraction barriers that isolate different design choices from each other and permit different choices to coexist in a single program.
+Furthermore, since large programs are often created by combining pre-existing modules that were designed in isolation, we need conventions that permit programmers to incorporate modules into larger systems additively, that is, without having to redesign or reimplement these modules.

 *Dispatch on type* is a general strategy of checking the type of a datum and calling an appropriate procedure.
+This strategy is _not additive_.

 *Data-directed programming* is a "dispatch" technique on procedures for integrating (additively) separately developed data-type modules, based on the programmers manual setup of dynamic tables for procedure access.
-In modern object-oriented programming languages it is implemented as polymorphism.
+In modern object-oriented programming languages it is implemented as _polymorphism_.

 *Message passing* - intelligent data objects (procedures) that dispatch on operation names.